 2. What are the most important legal aspects I should know about company formation in Switzerland?

-It is quite simple to open a company in Switzerland considering foreign investor are subject to the same regulations established by the Commercial Code.
-You first need to select a type of company, choose a company name, have Articles of Association drafted and then submitted with the Swiss Trade Register.
+It is quite simple to open a company in Switzerland considering foreign investors are subject to the same regulations established by the Commercial Code.
+You first need to select a type of company, choose a company name, have the Articles of Association drafted and then submitted with the Swiss Trade Register.

 3. What are the basic legal requirements for foreign investors wanting to invest in Switzerland?